-I’m an visual artist whose is obsessed with the age of the earth and the amount of history kept within this precious boll.
+I’m Chelsey Honders.
+I’m an visual artist who is obsessed with the age of the earth and the amount of history kept within this precious boll.